devZiyad/ua-flask-backend/README.md

 This is a **sanitized public version** of the backend for the **Universal Acceptance Educational Website**.
 The original private repository included sensitive credentials such as:
 - SMTP server details (IP, username, and password)
-- AI provider API keys (Anthropic/OpenAI)
+- AI provider API keys (Anthropic)

 These credentials were removed in this version for security reasons.